LostArtefacts/TRX/README.md

 - fixed various bugs with falling movable blocks
 - fixed bugs when trying to stack multiple movable blocks
 - fixed Midas's touch having unrestricted vertical range
+- fixed Lara saying "no" when taking valid actions in front of a key item receptacle

 #### Cheats
 - added a fly cheat